|Summary:||A data backup and mirroring tool, and a manual but private alternative to cloud storage|

 While there are many ways to use mergeall (and advice for network drive users may vary), these guidelines allow each platform to use its own proprietary files normally, while your external drives remain free of platform-specific additions.
 That is, your content will retain just your actual content, and will not include the union of each platform's clutter.
 Yours will be a data-archiving world blissfully ignorant of proprietary platform quirks, designed, perhaps, to rope you in to a single vendor's offerings—except, of course, for other oddments such as end-lines and file pathname syntax which are beyond this note's scope.

 The filesystem Tower of Babel recently grew a new floor.
 As this was being written, Apple announced a new Apple File System (APFS) which is optimized for flash storage, and poised to subsume filesystems on multiple Apple products, including HFS+ on Mac OS X (whose "X" has also been strangely deprecated).
 Though the future remains to be written, this seems likely destined to be as proprietary as other single-platform filesystems: using it for your external drives may lock you into an Apple-only world.
 When in doubt, choose a portable filesystem like exFAT.
-(Update: APFS will now be the default filesystem in the upcoming Mac OS High Sierra 10.13, and is even mandatory for flash-based system drives; engineers love to change things—and some seem to enjoy imposing them too...)
+(Update Update: APFS is now the default filesystem as of Mac OS High Sierra 10.13, and is even mandatory for flash-based system drives; engineers love to change things—and some seem to enjoy imposing them too...)

 Short story: as a cross-platform tool, mergeall processes the platform-neutral data portion of files, and ignores the proprietary and normally-optional "resource fork" extension that has meaning only on a Mac.
 You may not need to care, but this section spells out the tradeoffs.